Being Safe and Legal in London

 London offers extremely good public transport with extensive bus routes, a subway system (the Tube) and taxis are available on a ‘hail and ride’ basis.
 Transport is generally clean and reliable, though extremely busy at rush hour (8–9.30 a.m. and 5–6.30 p.m.)
 Everybody uses public transport in London.

 Both London Gatwick and London Heathrow have excellent public transport links directly into London, at reasonable cost.
 I have noted which train terminus is in which area of town to help you decide your journey.

 London Gatwick (LGW)

-For those staying in other areas — the Gatwick Express into Victoria (south central) might be more useful — again, take a cab from the station to your accommodation.
+The Gatwick Express will take you, at reasonable cost, into Victoria Station (south central).
+Take a cab from the station to your accommodation.
 The cab driver will know where you need to go!

 The Gatwick Express allows you to buy tickets on the train and accepts credit cards.
 All other train tickets must be bought prior to travel.
 Machines and ticket offices are available on the station concourses.